danwin007/301-book-app/README.md

 7:35pm: Got the Delete button working on the Details page.
 Brett is working on the Update functionality.
 I'll pivot to helping with that.

+9:00pm: I've got the hamburger menu working.
+Brett got most of the Update functionality working.
+We are gonna sort out merge conflicts and Brett will finish Update features while I work on CSS the rest of the night.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->